-- Indoor Live Entertainment in front of an audience may be performed in restaurants and indoor event venues.
-All venues must follow all occupancy capacities and other guidelines as listed for the business type.
-All venues must obtain a Special Event permit or a Certificate of Registration to allow live entertainment. - All patrons must be seated and wear masks unless actively eating and drinking.
+- Independent HVAC system dedicated exclusively for the performance area that provides a minimum of 6 air changes per hour (ACH). - Use of a physical barrier, like Plexiglass, in front of sources of high-velocity aerosols including singers and wind-blown instruments. - Require singers to wear well fitted masks, which allow for proper vowel formation while keeping the mouth and nose covered, throughout the entire performance.
+Require wind-blown instrument performers to wear masks with slits at the mouth to fit mouth pieces for playing their instruments only. - All patrons must be seated and wear masks unless actively eating and drinking.
 Patrons must refrain from cheering or singing along, especially while not wearing masks.
-Patrons are prohibited from dancing. - All performers must wear facemasks.
-Face shields may not be substituted for facemasks. - o All performers should be 6ft apart from one another in all directions. - o Singers and wind-blown instruments are prohibited indoors. - Outdoor Live Entertainment in front of an audience shall be allowed provided that all requirements set forth in these guidelines are adhered to.
+Patrons are prohibited from dancing. - Seating should not be allowed within 3 ft of aisles or above entrances, exits or performers. - Performers should have not tested positive for COVID-19 or experienced COVID-like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days. - All conductors must wear facemasks.
+Face shields may not be substituted for facemasks.
+Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument. - Live music events are permitted only by performers who are contracted or hired by the business.
+Singing and performances by patrons (karaoke or open mic) is not permitted. - O All performers should be 6ft apart from one another in all directions, except for wind-blown instruments, who must be 9 ft from those in front of them. - O All wind-blown instruments must have a bell cover or be in an instrument bag. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves. - Performers must not share music stands, sheet music, instruments, or microphones, and items such as stands and microphones should be sanitized after each performance. - Signage must be posted indicating that singing and instrumental music produced by wind instruments are thought to be higher risk activities for COVID-19 spread.
+Older adults and people with certain medical conditions are at increased risk to become severely ill from COVID-19.
+It is especially important for people at increased risk of severe illness from COVID-19, and those who live with them, to protect themselves from getting COVID-19. - Outdoor Live Entertainment in front of an audience shall be allowed provided that all requirements set forth in these guidelines are adhered to.
 If audience members will be able to move freely throughout the space, or if the event has no outer physical boundary (such as a fence), the gathering size limit applies.
 If households will be restricted to a specific space, tickets are required, and there is an outer physical boundary of the event (such as a fence), the gathering size limit shall be interpreted by the City to apply to the number of households allowed at the event rather than the number of people.
 For example, a drive-in concert that sells tickets, takes place in a fenced area, and restricts participants to specific spaces may have 150 households participating.
-If any of these criteria are not met, the event could only have 150 individuals participating.
+If any of these criteria are not met, the event may only have 150 individuals participating.
 All events or venues must obtain a Special Event Permit or Certificate of Registration.